finos/fluxnova-bpm-platform/README.md

 #### And there's more...

-- [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in JavaScript (rendering, modeling) ** Needs To Be Reviewed **
+- [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in JavaScript (rendering, modelling)
 - [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Fluxnova Platform 1.0.0 ** Needs To Be Reviewed ** provided and maintained by our great open source community

 ## A Framework

-In contrast to other vendor BPM platforms, Fluxnova Platform 1.0.0 ** Needs To Be Reviewed ** strives to be highly integrable and embeddable.
+In contrast to other vendor BPM platforms, Fluxnova strives to be highly integrable and embeddable.
 We seek to deliver a great experience to developers that want to use BPM technology in their projects.

 ### Highly Integrable